 - Sell back unused items: as explained above, only certain suppliers will accept returns and this will depend on the type and condition of the material

 - Recycle your offcuts and unused materials: you can do this at your local recycling center, or hire an industry-specific professional recycling company to take your unwanted items away (but remember that this will cost you).

 If you complete the same types of jobs often, a fixed price scheme will make your estimating much simpler.
 By striking a deal with suppliers, subcontractors, and even clients, you can maximize both your profits and everyone’s satisfaction.
 Just make sure to factor in wastage, timescales, and any other incidentals; hidden costs such as unforeseen issues in remodeling projects and the availability of materials can drastically alter the cost of a build.
 It’s also worth noting that a fixed price scheme may not be the best way to go with bespoke projects and complicated builds, so including a caveat for individual pricing when necessary will help you keep everyone happy.

 One of the best ways to help your business grow is to keep your clients and the professionals you do business with informed about your prices.
 Posting an updated and accurate pricing structure on your website and across all social media accounts will make everything crystal clear and eliminate any gray areas.
 Potential leads will especially appreciate your honesty here.
 After all, most homeowners are looking for companies that either advertise their prices or have clear lines of communication (including web forms, email addresses, Facebook Messenger, to name a few) to quickly answer their pricing questions.

-An accurate estimate is a key component of a profitable build.
+An accurate estimate is a key component of a profitable build whether it be from your HVAC, roofing, window, or solar job leads.
 By following these simple steps, you can become better acquainted with your financial situation and make every building project better for your business.